Han Dejun

-Han Dejun (韩德君 (Hán Déjūn); born 10 May 1987) is a Chinese former basketball player who only played for Liaoning Flying Leopards in his whole career.
+Han Dejun (韩德君 (Hán Déjūn); born 10 May 1987) is a Chinese former professional basketball player who played his entire career with the Liaoning Flying Leopards.

-CBA career
+Professional career

-Han Dejun signed his first professional contract with Chinese Basketball Association side Liaoning Flying Leopards and was used sparingly in his debut season, averaging 1.2 points per game and 2.6 rebounds per game.
-He would see a steady increase of playing time throughout the next couple of seasons an averaged 13.1 points per game and 7.7 rebounds per game in the 2011-12 season.
-Prior to the beginning of the 2012-13 season, there was speculation that Han was set to leave Liaoning to join the Beijing Ducks.
+Han Dejun signed his first professional contract with Chinese Basketball Association side Liaoning Flying Leopards and was used sparingly in his debut season, averaging 4.1 points and 2.8 rebounds per game.
+He would see a steady increase of playing time throughout the next couple of seasons an averaged 13.1 points per game and 7.7 rebounds per game in the 2011–12 season.
+Prior to the beginning of the 2012–13 season, there was speculation that Han was set to leave Liaoning to join the Beijing Ducks.
 Both Liaoning and Beijing denied these claims and in the end, Han signed a two-year contract extension with his team.
 On 2 December 2012, Han scored 15 points in a win over the Tianjin Golden Lions.
 He then proceeded to score 23 points while grabbing 9 rebounds in a road loss to the Shandong Lions.

 On 1 September 2025, Han announced his retirement of professional basketball.

-International career
+National team career

-In May 2010, Han was selected to participate as a preliminary squad member for the Chinese national basketball team.
-Han, along with four of his club teammates, was selected to participate as a preliminary squad member again in 2012.
+In May 2010, Han was selected to participate as a preliminary squad member for the China national team.
+In 2012, Han was once again selected to participate as a preliminary squad member.

-Han was included in China's squad for the 2023 FIBA Basketball World Cup qualification.
+Five years later, Han represented China at the 2017 FIBA Asia Cup, where he completed the tournament averaging 10.4 points and 5.7 rebounds per game.
+During China's 2019 FIBA World Cup qualifying campaign, Han averaged 9.5 points and 3.8 rebounds in his four games.
+On 27 November 2021, Han played in his only game during the 2023 FIBA World Cup qualifying campaign.